-Meet our trainers.
+Meet our instructors.

-Chris is nationally known for her Border Collie training and competing in Flyball, Agility, Obedience, Conformation, and Herding.
+Chris is nationally known for her Border Collie training and competing in Fly ball, Agility, Obedience, Conformation, and Herding.
 Her passion is behavioral modification and those difficult dogs and handlers that are having miscommunications.

 All others such as basic obedience, Star Puppy or CGC you will have to work with our other trainers.
 Chris is presently under a contract for these classes and tests.

 All our trainers believe in education and are certified, trained and have experience in many aspects of dog training.
 Yes, in the U.S.A. there is no mandated certification.
 But we believe you never stop learning and we are always taking additional educational classes so that we can learn any new tricks of the trade.
-Dog training is always changing, there are fads, gimics, and then just new science based training techniques from people in the trade that have been doing it much longer than we have.
+Dog training is always changing, there are fads, gimmicks, and then just new science based training techniques from people in the trade that have been doing it much longer than we have.